LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Latency Sources

 Given the breakdown, the three latency sources are summarized as follows. (i) The \emph{processing latency} exists in both UE and gNB (cf. \ballnumber{1}, \ballnumber{4}, \ballnumber{6}--\ballnumber{9}, \ballnumber{11}).
 This latency includes the time taken for processing data through the layers from APP down to PHY in the UE and from PHY up to SDAP in the gNB. (ii) The \emph{radio latency} ($\mathbb{R}$) also appears in both the UE (cf. \ballnumber{2}, \ballnumber{5}, \ballnumber{6}, \ballnumber{11}) and gNB (cf. \ballnumber{3}, \ballnumber{7}, \ballnumber{10}).
 This latency consists of the time spent in RF chains (e.g., analog-to-digital and digital-to-analog conversions), queuing delays on interface buses, and the bus transmission time. (iii) The \emph{protocol latency} is the most significant, including the configurations in use (cf. \ballnumber{1}, \ballnumber{4}, \ballnumber{6}, \ballnumber{7}, \ballnumber{9}).
 Specifically, the SR and grant procedure noticeably increases the latency of UL transmissions (cf. \ballnumber{2} \ballnumber{5}).
 An alternative grant-free access mechanism allocates resources to UEs without SRs, reducing latency but facing scalability issues as the number of UEs increases~\cite{0ae4d1d5415845e980e046fe596c9907}.

-It is crucial to note the following points: 0.05in \emph{$\bullet$ These latency sources can be influenced by numerous factors specific to the system in use.} For instance, in software-based 5G implementations, processing latency may increase or be random due to the non-real-time nature of operating system (OS) scheduling.
+It is crucial to note the following points: 0.03in \emph{$\bullet$ These latency sources can be influenced by numerous factors specific to the system in use.} For instance, in software-based 5G implementations, processing latency may increase or be random due to the non-real-time nature of operating system (OS) scheduling.
 Radio latency also varies with the type of interface--PCIe, QSFP, Ethernet, or USB--used to connect the radio head (RH) to the processor running the 5G stack.

-0.05in \emph{$\bullet$ These sources are also interdependent.} For instance, the MAC scheduler must be designed to account for the total processing time in subsequent layers and radio latency.
+0.03in \emph{$\bullet$ These sources are also interdependent.} For instance, the MAC scheduler must be designed to account for the total processing time in subsequent layers and radio latency.
 Failure to do so may result in the radio not being ready for transmission, leading to a corrupted signal.
-Since the sum of these delays is non-deterministic, practical implementations require the scheduler to include a margin to ensure the radio is ready on time, further increasing latency.
+Since the sum of these delays is nondeterministic, practical implementations require the scheduler to include a margin to ensure the radio is ready on time, further increasing latency.

-0.05in \emph{$\bullet$ Any of these sources can bottleneck the system.} For instance, if the radio latency is \SI{0.5}{\milli\s}, selecting a shorter TDD pattern may not reduce latency and could even increase it.
+0.03in \emph{$\bullet$ Any of these sources can bottleneck the system.} For instance, if the radio latency is \SI{0.5}{\milli\s}, selecting a shorter TDD pattern may not reduce latency and could even increase it.
 In particular, if the latency exceeds one TDD pattern in the \textbf{DU} configuration, an entire pattern is missed before the gNB can respond to the scheduling request.
-Although counter-intuitive, it is preferable to increase the TDD pattern duration to \textbf{DDUU}, allowing responses to scheduling requests without missing a full pattern.
-We discuss this example in more detail in \hyperlink{6E_section}{\S~6E}.
+Although counterintuitive, it is preferable to increase the TDD pattern duration to \textbf{DDUU}, allowing responses to scheduling requests without missing a full pattern as we show in detail in \cref{sec:config_analyzer}.